 Parachute’s cotton bedding is divided by material such as percale, sateen and brushed cotton.
 You’ll find everything from fitted and top sheets in all fabrics to duvet covers and multiple top-of-bed options to match your style.
 If you’re not a fan of buying separates, you can also opt for an entire bundle set that includes everything you’ll need to make the perfect bed.

 When in Doubt, Talk to a Stylist

 If you’re still feeling overwhelmed by all the choices, that’s okay.
 Parachute offers complementary styling consultations that will help you make the best decision for you and your home.
 You can chat with a stylist on Zoom or by phone to receive personalized advice on the types of bedding and fabrics best suited for you.
 All you have to do is make an appointment online and send your stylist inspiration photos before your chat so he or she can get a better idea about your style preferences.

 A good night’s sleep starts with the right set of bed sheets, so it’s important to know all your options.
+You can also check out our styling guide for more inspiration.
 When it comes to cotton vs linen sheets, Parachute carries an extensive line of bedding crafted in both fabrics, ensuring that you will find the best and most comfortable sheets for you.